Sepior/java-s3-demo/README.md

 Credentials
 -----------

-To use the demo you need Amazon and Sepior credentials.
-The demo is hard-coded to use the following files in the working directory:
+Amazon and Sepior credentials must be provided in the following files in the working directory:

 aws.config:
 ```bash